CharlinFeng/PhotoBrowser/README.md

 #### (2) no NavBar and TabBar
-add an attribute in info.plist with: View controller-based status bar appearance and set the value NO。<br/>
+add an attribute in info.plist with: View controller-based status bar appearance and set the value<br/>
 ![image](./PhotoBrowser/Show/2.gif)<br/>

 <br/>